strdr4605/TMPS/README.md

 __4. Based on the previous point, implement atleast 3 creational design patterns in your project;__

+## My understanding of creational design patterns

+1. __Singleton__ - pattern which creates the same instance for every call.
+2. __Abstract Factory__ - pattern which creates objects of different types.
+3. __Prototype__ - pattern which allows to create an object using properties from a prototype.

+## Domain area

+I used as a domain the types of groups of universities as follows :  PBL and NoPbl.

 ## Implementation

 I implemented 3 Creational Patterns (Abstract Factory, Singleton, Prototype) in JavaScript.